Updated: 28-08-2025 at 5:30 AM

 Social cause

-Jaagruk Bharat is a private platform offering support for documentation and application processes.
-We are not affiliated with any government agency or department.
+Disclaimer: Jaagruk Bharat is a private organization offering support for documentation and government scheme access.
+We are not affiliated with any government body.
+Official services are available on respective government portals.
+Our goal is to make processes easier and more accessible for citizens.

 All Copyrights are reserved by Jaagruk Bharat